-This page of the Law Subject Guide provides information about law and history resources.
-Links are provided to useful online resources for this topic.
+This page of the Law Subject Guide provides information about historical law resources.

 Historical government publications will provide you with information about the decisions of parliament and the sovereign from the period you are studying.
 They offer an account of major actions, political reasoning and records of events.

 The Library's print collection of historical Government Publications located in Compact Store 2 and is reference only.
 The print collection includes sessional papers, parliamentary debates, diaries, proceedings and periodicals, 1711-1894.
 For more information about the Library's Government Publications, see the Politics subject guide.

 The Library has an extensive collection of newspapers dating back to the 16th Century.
 Newspapers are a useful primary source of historical information and will provide insight into the social, political and economic opinions of the period you are researching.